pupil-labs/pynanovg/README.md

 ```python
 python setup.py build_ext -i
 ```
-Builds `nanovg.so` in the /src folder along with `cython` generated `nanovg.c`
+Builds `nanovg.so` using files from /src and nanovg sourcefiles from nanovg submodule.
+This module does not use the nanovg lua toolchain and instead build nanovg from source.
+See setup.py.

+So far we only build the nanovg.so file which can be locally imported using python.

 Usage
 =====

-- Make sure dependencies are installed
+- Make sure you have a python binding to GLFW3 installed
 - Copy `nanovg.so` file to the /examples folder
 - `python demo.py`